RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 OIDC logging messages are generated in "ssl_error_log".
 Verbosity can be increased by setting "LogLevel" to "debug" in the "<Location /lens3.sts>" section.
-The "LoadModule" line in the sample file "lens3proxy-oidc.conf" may be redundant, and it generates a warning message.
+The "LoadModule" line in the sample file "lenticularis-proxy-oidc.conf" may be redundant, and it generates a warning message.

 ### Choice: Basic Authentication